 - Crossing of two major high passes-Mera la and Amphu Lapcha pass

 - A stunning panorama that includes 5 of the World’s 8,000m peaks

-- Great trekking experience through an un-spoilt wilderness of massive moraines and glacial lakes
+- Trekking through an un-spoilt wilderness of massive moraines and glacial lakes

 - A side trip to the world famous Mt.
 Everest Base Camp and Kalapatthar

 - Possibility of combining Mera or Island Peak climb

 - Three meals (B/L/D) a day on trekking from teahouse/lodge and at our own kitchen

 - Accommodations at teahouse/lodge/tents in the mountains